Performance Racing Technology

 Pressurized cooling systems are becoming ubiquitous in racing and off-roading.
 Indy Cars, Formula Ones, NASCAR cars have used this type of cooling system for some time now with great success.Pressurized cooling systems are finding acceptance in off-road racing, short track, and road racing.

-Properly designed pressurized cooling systems, such as those manufactured by C&R Racing, utilize an accumulator which is similar to a surge tank, but it is built to sustain higher pressures, and it acts as an air spring.
+Properly designed pressurized cooling systems, such as those manufactured by C&R/PWR Racing, utilize an accumulator which is similar to a surge tank, but it is built to sustain higher pressures, and it acts as an air spring.
 Water accumulators contain a pressure relief valve and a sight gauge to help in bleeding the system, a line from the suction side of the water pump and a return hose from the radiator.
 The tank comes with a Pressure Relief Valve (PRV).
 The PRV is adjustable, so it eliminates the pressurized radiator cap.
 The accumulator is also accompanied by a quick disconnect fitting for the operator to add some pressure to check for any air trapped in the heads.

 This drawing from Evans Waterless Engine Coolant identifies the areas most prone to boiling in the heads.
 These spots reside above the combustion chamber and the exhaust port.
 Once the water reaches Critical Heat Flux, the steam creates a barrier between the metal and the coolant.
 This condition can lead to preignition, detonation, pinging and severe engine damage.
 A system with an adjustable pressure valve will permit the pressure to increase to a preset level and to avoid boiling the water.